-- Materials provide some support and guide teachers in facilitating the sharing of students' thinking.
-In the Learn by Doing STEAM Reader, the materials provide broad teacher guidance to encourage the students to share what they learned with the class and engage in scientific discussion. - In the introductory pages of the Learn By Doing STEAM Activity Reader Book TE, the materials provide some general guidance for facilitating the sharing of students' thinking and finding solutions throughout the materials.
-For example, under the heading Scientific Method, the materials say, "At the end of each experiment ask the children to share their work and actively listen to other children during the sharing and participate in discussions in a respectful manner."
-While the materials provide an opportunity for students to share their findings, they do not provide teacher supports to facilitate discussions that include feedback tips and examples.
-The activity plan does not provide any guidelines for teachers to measure success criteria during discussions.
+• Materials provide support and guide teachers in facilitating the sharing of students' thinking.
+In the Learn By Doing STEAM Activity Reader Book - Grade 1 Teacher Edition, the materials provide teacher guidance to encourage the students to share what they learned with the class and engage in scientific discussion.

-- Materials lack support and guidance for teachers in facilitating the sharing of students' thinking and finding solutions.
-According to the guidance in the Learn by Doing Steam Activity Reader, Design Engineering Process, the importance of communicating is essential.
-"Encourage the children to actively listen to other children and participate respectfully during discussions."
-Materials do not provide additional guidance. - Materials provide support and guidance for teachers in facilitating the sharing of students' finding solutions.
-For example, students explore magnets in the Learn By Doing STEAM Activity Reader Teacher Edition, Chapter 4, Activity 1.
-The "Analysis and Discussion of The Results" section states, "Ask The children to describe The movement of The magnetic objects when the magnet was close to them.
+- In the introductory pages of the Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition, the materials provide some guidance for facilitating the sharing of students' thinking and finding solutions throughout the materials.
+For example, under the heading Scientific Method, the materials state, "At the end of each experiment, ask the children to share their work and actively listen to other children during the sharing and participate in discussions in a respectful manner." - Materials provide support and guidance for teachers in facilitating the sharing of students' thinking and finding solutions.
+Specific guidance is provided about communication in the Teacher Textbook 1st Grade Science.
+It states "Effective science communication is central to education, discussion and scientific argumentation.
+Not all scientists agree on everything, and when they disagree it is important that they can effectively use data, and current scientific ideas to communicate their reasons for their disagreements.
+Sometimes scientists must communicate complex ideas to the public.
+Most members of the public have a lower scientific understanding than a professional scientist, and therefore when communicating with the public it is important to deliver information in a way that can be easily understood.
+Encourage students to think about what they have learned in today's lesson and discuss the different ways in which they could communicate what they have learned.
+You might instruct the class to write a newspaper article, create an educational video, or deliver a presentation.
+Discuss with students the importance of considering their audience when constructing their presentation.
+Students may create presentations to deliver to the teacher, each other or their parents/carers.
+Presentations may be delivered individually or collaboratively".
+Misconceptions are also provided. - Materials provide support and guidance for teachers in facilitating the sharing of students' finding solutions.
+For example, students explore magnets in the Learn By Doing STEAM Activity Reader Book Grade 1 Teacher Edition, Chapter 4, Activity 1.
+The Analysis and Discussion of The Results section states, "Ask the children to describe the movement of the magnetic objects when the magnet was close to them.
 Ask them to look at their results and see if there is a pattern.
 What did the objects that tested as magnetic have in common?"
-The "Conclusion" section states, "Discuss with the children whether their predictions were correct."
-In Chapter 5, Idea Box 2, The text suggests that the teacher demonstrate and discuss the change in seasons and day and night by using models and probing questions.
+The Conclusion section states, "Discuss with the children whether their predictions were correct."
+In Chapter 5, idea box 2, the text suggests that the teacher demonstrate and discuss the change in seasons and day and night by using models and probing questions.
 "Ask them what changes they expect to see in the sky between the seasons.
-Ask how day and night change with seasons; longer periods of darkness in the winter and longer periods of daylight in the summer." - In the Steam Activity Guide, Matter and Properties, students complete a sink or float activity.
-The guidance states that there may not be enough time for all students to test material, which is okay because they will share information.
-Materials do not include teacher guidance for facilitating the sharing of students' finding solutions about materials that sink or float.
+Ask how day and night change with seasons; longer periods of darkness in the winter and longer periods of daylight in the summer."